MAIN STREET MEMBERS IN ACTION

 Sen. Ben Sasse and Rep. Don Bacon deserve credit for their recent displays of independent-mindedness.
 They have stood up, in the face of partisan criticism, for responsible behavior in Washington.
 Their actions are in line with a Nebraska tradition of similar independent judgment by Bob Kerrey and Chuck Hagel when they

 The Main Street Partnership encompasses a broad alliance of conservative, governing Republicans, including more than 70 sitting members in Congress.
-We are dedicated to working across the aisle to enact common-sense legislation on issues such as healthcare, family issues, workforce development, the environment (including clean water), and transportation/infrastructure.
+We are dedicated to working across the aisle to enact commonsense legislation that gets things done for the American people.
 Our members run and win in the most highly contested swing districts in the country.

 WHO WE ARE

 Main Street members share a commitment to government that works to better American communities.
 We know how to reach across the aisle to build initiatives that not only work but endure.
 We have a long track record of crafting and passing effective legislation.

 The future of the Republican party is changing exactly the way Main Street America is.
 It’s more diverse.
 It’s populated by people who maintain their fierce independence but who understand that our schools, our environment, and the health of our families demand solutions that reach across ideological boundaries.
 It’s fiscally responsible and socially inclusive.
 And it is represented today by the Republican Main Street Partnership.

 President & Chief Executive Officer